-Each family will receive a phone call via our School Messenger around 5:30/6:00 AM if a decision has been reached regarding a delay or school closure.
-As mentioned earlier, sometimes the weather conditions shift after 6:00 AM and therefore a decision will be made at the earliest time possible.
+Each family will receive a phone call and text via Thrillshare around 5:30/6:00 AM if a decision has been reached regarding a delay or school closure.
+As mentioned earlier, sometimes the weather conditions shift after 6:00 AM, and therefore a decision will be made at the earliest time possible.

 Radio and television stations will receive our information as soon as I push the button on my computer.
 They are tracking many school districts and a few times have reported information different from what we have decided.
 Please use one of the above sources if you receive contradictory information.

 Please check out our Website and the Winter Weather Bulletin below for emergency bus routes and school delay/closure communication information.

 One Hour Late: No morning ECEAP or Developmental Preschool.
 Full-day ECEAP starts one hour late.
 Afternoon Developmental Preschool as scheduled.
 Buses are running on snow routes.
 No out of district transportation.
 On Fridays, the early release schedule remains in effect.